-Such is the depth of the Clynelish character, the spirit is hugely popular amongst blenders and casks occasionally end up in the hands of independent bottlers.
-This particular expression was released by Berry Bros. & Rudd, the oldest Wine and Spirit’s Merchant in the UK.
+Such is the depth of the Clynelish character, the spirit is hugely popular amongst blenders and from time to time, casks find their way into the hands of independent bottlers like Berry Bros & Rudd.

 Berry Bros & Rudd has operated from it’s flagship store in St. James Street, London since 1698.
 Holders of two royal warrants, they count Lord Byron and William Pitt the Younger amongst their customers of old.
-Today, Berry’s own the Glenrothes single malt brand and bottle single cask, single malts from a variety of distilleries.
+Today, as well as managing the Glenrothes single malt brand, they bottle a variety of single cask, single malts from multiple distilleries.

 On the nose there’s Vanilla, Honey, Fresh Orange, Lemon and Barley with Candlewax and a touch of Bonfire Smoke.
 The palate meanwhile is Salty and Briney with Creamy Vanilla, Heather Honey and subtle wafts of Peat Smoke that meander throughout.